Is Your Personality Making You More or Less Physically Attractive?

 Research on Personality and Physical Attractiveness

 Swami and colleagues (2010) studied the influence of personality on perceptions of physical attractiveness.
 They asked male participants to rate the attractiveness of photographs of various female figures (ranging from emaciated to obese).
-Some participant groups received positive personality information about the women in the pictures (extraverted, agreeable, conscientious, open, and stable), while others received negative personality information, or no information at all.
+Some participant groups received positive personality information about the women in the pictures (extroverted, agreeable, conscientious, open, and stable), while others received negative personality information, or no information at all.

 Results found that all groups agreed on the body shape that was "most" attractive.
 However, groups given positive personality information found a significantly wider range of body sizes physically attractive, compared to the control group.
 Groups given negative personality information found a significantly narrower range of body sizes attractive than the control group.